jakobhuerner/jakobhuerner.github.io/_posts/2021-04-24-start_small_and_grow.md

 *Start small and grow* is a principle that is true for most things in life.
 A large and strong beech*) tree, in this case "born" at Vienna's Lainzer Tiergarten, starts as a tiny and fragile sprout.

-*) At least I think it's a beech, in 1-3 years from now I hopefully know definitely.
+*) At least I think it is a beech, in 1-3 years from now I hopefully know definitely.

 ![Small tree - a beech?](../images/20210424/tree-1.jpg)